Feeling good about that swap to diet soda, right?

 Moving our attention away from animal studies, there have been a handful of human clinical trials that have evaluated the impact of artificial sweeteners on reproductive outcomes.

-One preliminary study published in Fertility & Sterility has received some attention over the past few years.
-This study looked at the impact of artificial sweeteners on oocyte quality in 524 women undergoing intracytoplasmic sperm injection (ICSI).
-Researchers found that consumption of beverages with artificial sweeteners was associated with :
+One preliminary study published in Fertility & Sterility by Dr. Halpern and associated has received some attention over the past few years.
+This study looked at the impact of artificial sweeteners on oocyte quality in 524 women undergoing infertility treatment with in-vitro fertilization (IVF) + intracytoplasmic sperm injection (ICSI).
+The researchers found that women who consumed beverages with artificial sweeteners had:

 Decreased oocyte quality